PSORLab/EAGO.jl/docs/src/Optimizer/relax_back.md

 ```

 ```@docs
+    EAGO.AbstractDirectedGraph
     EAGO.DirectedTree
 ```

+Each field of the ith `EAGO.Node` using a basic access function.
+For instance the ith node's `ex_type` for graph `d` may be accessed by `ex_type(d, i)`.
+The `sparsity` of node `i` returns an ordered list of `children` nodes which form the argument tuple for the operator performed at node `i`.
+The `sparsity` of node `i` returns a list of `parent` nodes which form the argument tuple for the operator performed at node `i`.
+The `parameter_values` and `constant_values` functions are used to access the ith parameter values or ith constant values.

-EAGO organizes information associated with each node a given graph structure using an
-`EAGO.AbstractCache` which stores the given information.
+EAGO organizes information associated with each node in a given graph structure using an `EAGO.AbstractCache` which stores the given information.

 ```@docs
     EAGO.AbstractCache
+    EAGO.initialize!(::AbstractCache, ::AbstractDirectedGraph)
 ```

-Information in a given `EAGO.AbstractCache` is populated by performing a series of
-forward and reverse passes of the graph structure which dispatch off of an
+Information in a given `EAGO.AbstractCache` is populated by performing a series of forward and reverse passes of the graph structure which dispatch off of an
 `EAGO.AbstractCacheAttribute` which indicates what particular information is desired.

 ```@docs